-Note: WD_ConvFacI2G only needs to be defined for those species for which WD_LiqAndGas is true.
+Note: WD\ConvFacI2G only needs to be defined for those species for which WD\LiqAndGas is true.

-WD ConvFacI2G Luo
+WD\ConvFacI2G\Luo

-Specifies the conversion factor (i.e. ratio of sticking coefficients on the ice surface) for computing the ice-to-gas ratio by co-condensation, as used in the Luo et al. [[Luo et al., 2020]] wet deposition scheme.
+Specifies the conversion factor (i.e. ratio of sticking coefficients on the ice surface) for computing the ice-to-gas ratio by co-condensation, as used in the Luo et al. [2020] wet deposition scheme.

-Note: WD_ConvFacI2G_Luo only needs to be defined for those species for which WD_LiqAndGas is true, and is only used when the Luo et al. [[Luo et al., 2020]] wet deposition scheme is activated.
+Note: WD\ConvFacI2G\Luo only needs to be defined for those species for which WD\LiqAndGas is true, and is only used when the Luo et al. [2020] wet deposition scheme is activated.

-WD RetFactor
+WD\RetFactor

-Specifies the retention efficiency R_i of species in the liquid cloud condensate as it is converted to precipitation. $R_i < 1$ accounts for volatization during riming.
+Specifies the retention efficiency $R_i$ of species in the liquid cloud condensate as it is converted to precipitation. $R_i < 1$ accounts for volatization during riming.

-WD AerScavEff
+WD\AerScavEff